 Recent study shows that moderate exercise may enhance hippocampal memory dysfunction caused by type 2 diabetes and that stimulate transport of lactate to neurons may be the underlying mechanism

-4. Healthy diet.
 Cut down the amount of fat in your diet, especially processed carb food, trans and saturated fats.
-Increase the amount of fruit you eat, vegetables and high-fibre foods.
+Increase the amount of fruit you eat, vegetables and high-fiber foods.
 Consume less sodium (salt) foods.

 Study has showed that eating of certain fatty acids is linked to high risk of developing type 2 diabetes in women.